AltimateAI/vscode-dbt-power-user/README.md

 - Lineage of current model
 - Execute all or individual model tests
 - Go to the definition of any models, macros, sources and docs.
+- Edit documentation of your model and its columns in a dedicated panel
 - Generate documentation YML based on your model
 - View column details, go to documentation YML and run dbt docs generate.
 - Autocompletion of models, macros, sources and docs